 Unless otherwise noted, the following information is based on data compiled by the Legislative Bill Drafting Commission.
 Numbers are subject to revision in the event of a special or extraordinary session taking place before the end of the calendar year.
-Note that 2017 is the first year and the non-election year for the 2017-2018 Legislature.
+Note that 2018 is the second year of the two year 2017-18 legislative session and an election year for all Assembly and Senate seats.